 TGax editor: insert the following paragraph and table

+The User Specific field in an HE-SIG-B content channel shall include User fields for the users whose subcarrier indices meet the indicated condition in Table xxxb.

+Table xxxb: Subcarrier indices addressed by each HE-SIG-B User Specific field for each PPDU bandwidth

 Note to reader, not for inclusion in the draft: the subcarrier indeices used here are extracted from figures 27-27 to 27-30 and paragraphs 2, 4, 5, 9, 10 and 14 in the old 27.3.10.8.3 section of D4.0.